Google Sheets fill down can save you a lot of time when doing data entry or working with data.

 Can I Use the Fill handle to Copy The Exact Same Data Over Cells?

-Yes, if you fill two cells with the exact same data, select them, then drag across the other cells with the fill handle it will automatically fill them with the same values.
+If you fill two cell references with the exact same data, select them, then drag across the other cells with the fill handle it will automatically fill them with the same values.

 Now That You’re Familiar With Google Sheets Fill Down, You May Also Like the Following Tutorials: